d-morrison/IntroStatActivities/_book/12-L08-1ofeach-wrapup.md

 ### Confidence interval {-}

-We will use the `paired_bootstrap_CI()` function in R (in the `catstats` package) to simulate the bootstrap distribution of sample mean differences and calculate a confidence interval.
+We will use the `two_mean_bootstrap_CI()` function in R (in the `catstats` package) to simulate the bootstrap distribution of sample differences in means and calculate a confidence interval.

 13. Using bootstrapping and the provided R script file, find a 98\% confidence interval.
 Fill in the missing values/numbers in the `two_mean_bootstrap_CI()` function to create the 98\% confidence interval.
 Highlight and run lines 28--32. **Upload a copy of the bootstrap distribution created to Gradescope for your group.**